 Early this year we sent out a parent survey seeking your input and feedback on the areas of strength at FMS, as well as, areas of growth we can focus on going forward.
 We greatly appreciate the feedback we received from our 178 respondents.
 The work of teachers and staff with students and families, diversity and communication were identified as areas of strength.
-Meanwhile, communication, concerns with climate and parent engagement opportunities were identified as areas to focus on going forward.
+Meanwhile, communication, concerns with school climate, and parent engagement opportunities were identified as areas to focus on going forward.

 Upon receiving this feedback we met with staff and building leaders to analyze the results.
 I am proud of how reflective and sincerely our staff considered the input and discussed ways to persistently pursue improvements.
 I would like to highlight some of the initiatives we have been working on to support students and the student experience at FMS: